Corinna Everson: Personal life

-Cory and Jeff Everson divorced in 1996; however, she kept 'Everson' as her stage name.
-In 1998, she married Dr. Steve Donia, a cosmetic dentist; they have two children whom they adopted from Russia.
+She married Jeff Everson in 1982.
+They divorced in 1996; however, she continues to use Everson as her stage name.
+In 1998, she married Dr. Steve Donia, a dentist; they have two children whom they adopted from Russia.
 She became active with Nightlight Christian Adoptions, an adoption agency that brings orphans from Russia and Belarus to the US to stay with families looking to adopt a child.